Konstantin “Kos” Kovtun, M.D.

 Dr. Kovtun is a founder of the Augmented and Virtual Reality in Oncology Lab at the Brigham and Women’s Hospital and is the creator of a new software technology aimed to improve the speed, quality, and precision of image-guided treatment planning.
 “DICOM VR,” a novel technology will enable clinicians to intuitively view and manipulate medical images in a 3D virtual reality environment, as well as enable effective communication between providers and patients.
 His work has received grants from a Brigham Research Institute and the Joint Center for Radiation Therapy to aid in its development.

-Dr. Kovtun is a credentialed Gamma Knife Icon (GKI) physician and currently serves on the Lung, Neuro, Hepatobiliary/Upper GI, Head and Neck and Colorectal Multidisciplinary Care Teams (MDC).
+Dr. Kovtun is a credentialed Gamma Knife Icon (GKI) physician and currently serves on the Lung, Neuro, Hepatobiliary/Upper GI, Head and Neck, Skin and Soft Tissue and Colorectal Multidisciplinary Care Teams.